by Austin Bay

 June 26, 2002

 The point where headlines turn to history is hazy.
 OperationAnaconda (March 3 to March 18), the War on Terror's first major offensiveinvolving U.S. conventional ground forces in battle against Al Qaeda, isstill in that haze.

 That haze can make "first battles" tough to discuss cogently.Immediate public worry, politics, presumptions and lack of information adddistorting smokes that take time, usually years, to disperse.

 Recently, I talked with Col. Frank Wiercinski, commander of 3rdBrigade, 101st Air Assault Division.
 Wiercinski, a West Point grad of 1979and former Ranger company commander, led Task Force Rakkasan in Anaconda, aforce consisting of two battalions from his brigade (1-187 and 2-187Infantry) and the 1-87 Infantry Battalion from 10th Mountain Division.

 For the most part, we focused on the "nuts and bolts" militarydetails of waging a complex Himalayan war.
 (Anaconda was fought in themountainous Shahi Khot region southeast of Kabul, Afghanistan.)
 Here aresome of Wiercinski's more telling points.
 (The full interview can be foundat StrategyPage.com.)

 Q: Describe your mission in Anaconda.

-into the area from the west.
-After H plus 10 minutes (on March 3), that
+A: Initially, we were a secondary effort, a blocking position.The Afghan National Army (with U.S. advisers) was the main effort, movinginto the area from the west.
+After H plus 10 minutes (on March 3), thatchanged.

 Q: You became the main effort?